-The childminder has a good understanding of how children learn and develop.
-She uses this knowledge to plan a vibrant and interesting environment where children are encouraged to make choices and be active, inquisitive learners.
-Since the last inspection, the arrangements for assessing children's progress have improved significantly and observations are used much more effectively.
+The childminder's strong understanding of how children learn enables her to plan a wide variety of experiences to promote children's good progress.
+Children benefit from a vibrant and interesting environment where they explore freely and actively initiate their own learning.
+Since the last inspection, the arrangements for assessing children's progress have improved significantly, and observations are used much more effectively.
 This means that the childminder is able to plan activities that fully reflect children's individual interests and promote their next steps in learning.
-For example, the childminder ensures that children are provided with plenty of books and time to share stories, enabling them to develop strong listening skills in readiness for school.
-Children's communication and language development is supported further as the childminder makes skilful use of questioning to encourage children to talk about what they are doing.
-For example, children are prompted to explain what is happening when they are using a water pump, and babies are encouraged to make sounds to express their enjoyment of the water.
-The childminder is proactive in displaying words, letters and numbers throughout the setting, including labels and signs written in different languages.
-This meets the needs of younger children who have English as an additional language as they are supported to use their home languages in the setting from an early age.
+For example, the childminder ensures that children are provided with plenty of opportunities to explore their interest in numbers as they count pieces of banana on their plate.
+The childminder is particularly effective in supporting children's communication and language skills, which prepares them well in readiness for school.
+She uses effective questioning when sharing books with children, inspiring them to describe the 'long wavy grass' in the picture.
+During snack time, younger children are also supported to extend their vocabulary as the childminder challenges them to articulate new words, such as 'kiwi' and 'satsuma'.
+The learning environment, both inside and outdoors, is adorned with written labels and signs.
+This increases children's awareness of letters and sounds, and ensures they understand that print carries meaning.
+The childminder is also proactive in gathering and displaying key words written in languages other than English.
+This ensures younger children who have English as an additional language are supported to use their home languages in the setting from an early age.

-The childminder introduces children to new experiences, such as exploring the difference between pine cones and fir cones, and touching the leaves on a pineapple.
-These activities spark children's curiosity, making their learning fun and providing valuable sensory experiences for babies.
-Babies and younger children enjoy exploring and developing their use of early technology.
-For example, they learn cause and effect as they press buttons on the small drum to activate lights and musical sounds.
+Babies and younger children enjoy exploring and developing their use of an array of technology equipment.
+For example, younger children like to press buttons on the small drum to activate lights and musical sounds.
 The childminder recognises the importance of supporting younger children's physical development, and provides many opportunities for children to make use of the available outdoor space.
 Here, babies enjoy refining their walking skills as they push the small pushchair and successfully avoid any obstacles in their path.
-Older children delight in completing obstacle courses that provide them with challenges, such as dribbling balls in and out of cones and throwing bean bags into hoops.
+Older children delight in completing obstacle courses that provide them with challenges, such as dribbling balls in and out of cones and throwing beanbags into hoops.
 This means that children develop good coordination and become more precise in controlling their movements.
-There are good opportunities for children to explore a range of malleable materials and to learn to use different tools.
-For example, the childminder shows younger children how to use child-friendly scissors to cut dough into pieces, while older children create 'zigzag' patterns in the dough using a roller.
+Children delight in accessing the well-resourced role play kitchen where they relive their experiences and play along the same theme.
+For example, they cook food for one another and make use of realistic props, such as money and tickets, to support their play.
+The childminder steps in sensitively to extend children's thinking, prompting them to talk about the tickets and the different situations in which these are issued.

-Effective partnership working with parents is promoted throughout the setting.
-The childminder regularly encourages them to share what they know about their children and to discuss children's ongoing progress.
-For example, parents are invited to read and contribute to their children's assessment records, ensuring they contribute to a complete overview of children's learning and development.
-The childminder is proactive in creating meaningful displays to promote parent's understanding of how children learn at the setting.
+The childminder understands the importance of fostering strong relationships with parents, and acknowledges the positive impact this can have on children's progress.
+She frequently engages with parents, encouraging them to share what they know about their children and to discuss children's ongoing progress.
+For example, parents are invited to read and contribute to their children's assessment records, ensuring they provide a more accurate account of children's learning and development.
+The childminder is proactive in creating meaningful displays to promote parents' understanding of how children learn at the setting.
 This includes a display outlining the different areas of learning in the Early Years Foundation Stage.
-A book lending initiative and sharing of letter flash cards go further to support parent's involvement in enhancing their children's learning at home.
+A book-lending initiative and sharing of letter flash cards go further to support parents' involvement in enhancing their children's learning at home.